lsst-sqre/sqr-075/index.rst

 --------------------------------

 The potential solutions listed previously introduce the issue of coordinated pull requests and releases being required to make any change to any REST API change.
-This indicates that separate client library repositories are not the right approach.
+This indicates that client library repositories are not the right approach.

-The orthogonal approach, then, is to consider a vertical mono repo architecture within the domain of each web API.
+The orthogonal approach, then, is to consider a vertical monorepo architecture within the domain of each web API.
 Put concretely: in the same GitHub repository where a FastAPI application is developed, a Python library containing the Pydantic models is also developed.
 Now, any change to a web API only requires a single pull request to one repository.
 When a release is made, the FastAPI application is published as a Docker image, while the library with Pydantic models is published to PyPI.
 The FastAPI application itself imports the library locally, while external clients can depend on the library from PyPI.

-This solution seems to solve the problem of both making Pydantic interface models efficiently reusable, while eliminating repository sprawl and making it possible to encapsulate feature update to a single pull request.
+This solution seems to solve the problem of both making Pydantic interface models efficiently reusable, while eliminating repository sprawl and making it possible to encapsulate feature updates to a single pull request.
-On the other hand, this solution us to change how we structure GitHub repositories, effectively combining the existing FastAPI application template and the PyPI package template into one.
+On the other hand, this solution forces us to change how we structure GitHub repositories, effectively combining the existing FastAPI application template and the PyPI package template into one.
 The next section explores the mechanics of a vertical monorepo.

 The mechanics of a vertical monorepo